zaytsev-mxm/maxiscoding/docs/DEPLOYMENT.md

 - Domain: maxiscoding.dev
 - DNS A record pointing to VM IP address
 - DNS A record for www.maxiscoding.dev pointing to VM IP address
+  - OR a DNS CNAME record for www pointing to maxiscoding.dev

 ## Initial VM Setup